hicksjduk/channel/README.md

 only puts the value if the channel is open, and returns a flag to indicate whether that was the case.

 Reading from a closed channel still returns a value if the channel is not empty.
-Reading from a closed channel that is empty does not block, but returns a result with `containsValue` set to `false`.
+Reading from a closed channel that is empty does not block, but returns an empty `Optional`.

 **Note** that in relation to closed channels, this implementation differs from Go in the following ways: